-POS UXADIFF is the position of a 4-byte binary field containing a storage address of the position referenced by internal variable, DIFF (i.e POS DIFF).
+POS UXADIFF is the position of a binary field containing a storage address of the position referenced by internal variable, DIFF (i.e POS DIFF).
 If DIFF is unset (DIFF = NULL), the UXADIFF field contains zeros (0).
+UXADIFF is an 8-byte field for 64-bit SELCOPY, otherwise it is a 4-byte field.